eegsynth/eegsynth/module/launchpad/README.md

 ## MIDI assignment

-The Launchpad has 8 rows with 8 buttons each, eight buttons (1-8) at the top, and eight buttons (A-H) on the right side.
+The Launchpad Mini has 8 rows with 8 buttons each, eight buttons (1-8) at the top, and eight buttons (A-H) on the right side.
 Here I will sketch the outline of the main control elements with the *default* MIDI codes.
 The MIDI codes can be probably be reassigned with a Novation Editor application (not confirmed).

 ```
 (104) (105) (106) (107) (108) (109) (110) (111)